Of a Fire on the Moon: Writing and publication

+Mailer's research work included spending a week in July 1969 at the Manned Spacecraft Center in Houston, then ten days at Cape Kennedy in Florida, including witnessing the launch of the Saturn V rocket.
+He returned to Houston after the launch to follow the rest of the mission from there.

-After spending time at the space center and Mission Control in Houston, and witnessing the launch of the Saturn V at Cape Kennedy in Florida, Mailer began writing his account of the historic voyage at his home in Provincetown, Massachusetts, during marathon writing sessions to meet his deadlines for the magazine.
+He returned to his home in Provincetown, Massachusetts on July 23, the day before the astronauts arrived back to Earth, and began writing about the historic voyage during marathon writing sessions to meet his pressing deadlines for Life magazine.
+He wrote that he was "in a panic to get back and start work – his first deadline was not three weeks off."

 His account, which ran to 115,000 words, was published between August 1969 and January 1970 in three long installments—A Fire on the Moon, The Psychology of Astronauts, and A Dream of the Future's Face.

 In a foreword to Mailer's first installment, Life Managing Editor Ralph Graves introduced "some 26,000 words—the longest non-fiction piece Life has ever published in one issue."

 On February 26, 1970, after the magazine series had concluded, Mailer wrote to Apollo 11 commander, Neil Armstrong, "I've worked as assiduously as any writer I know to portray the space program in its largest, not its smallest, dimension".

-His account was published as a book called Of a Fire on the Moon in 1970.
-In the UK, it was published with its original article title, A Fire on the Moon.
+Following the magazine publication, Mailer finished his expanded account in book form in mid-April 1970 while the stricken Apollo 13 mission was returning to Earth.
+This book was published in the United States under the title Of a Fire on the Moon.
+In the United Kingdom, it was published with its original magazine article title, A Fire on the Moon.

 Critical reception

-Alvin Kernan, in his book The Imaginary Library, included a chapter on Of a Fire on the Moon, arguing that Mailer's book is representative of the declining relevance of the Romantic conception of literature to the present day.